Blockchair/Blockchair.Support/API.md

 ### Changelog

+* v.2.0.24 - Jun 6th, 2019
+    * Added an optional `countdowns` array to `{:chain}/stats` calls.
+If present, this array contains information about various upcoming events such as hard forks or reward halvings.
+There are two keys for each event: `event` which contains event description, and `time_left` showing how many seconds are left until the event occurs.
+Please note that the number of seconds is an approximate value because most events are triggered after a block at a specific height is mined, and since it's not possible to know for sure when a block becomes mined, we can only approximate that.
 * v.2.0.23 - May 24th, 2019
     * Added support for Dash nodes.
 The endpoint is `https://api.blockchair.com/dash/nodes`.
 The `stats` endpoint (`https://api.blockchair.com/dash/stats`) now also shows the node count.
     * It's now possible to query Dash xpubs (see `xpub support` in the docs)